-HSC 281 - Hospital Practicum for Healthcare Technology
+HSC 283 - Practicum for Healthcare Information

-This internship is a credit-worthy work opportunity for students to gain experience in their major areas of study by strengthening and expanding their classroom knowledge through practical application.
-The Hospital Practicum will include shadowing hospital healthcare information professionals as well as entry-level work.
-You will need to complete 2 credit hours for the Healthcare Information Specialist Hospital Practicum.
+The internship is a credit-worthy work opportunity for students to gain experience in their major areas of study by strengthening and expanding their classroom knowledge through practical application.
+The Practicum will include shadowing a healthcare information professional, as well as entry-level work.
+The internship can be completed in the hospital or office setting.
+You will need to complete 4 credit hours for the Healthcare Information Specialist Practicum.
 To earn one credit, an intern must satisfactorily complete a minimum of 45 hours on the job.